College of Liberal Arts & Social Sciences > Academics > The Art School > About

 The Art School provides an education to approximately 275 majors and minors in a variety of artistic traditions through a rigorous academic environment, challenging studio experience and ample pre-professional opportunities.

 We do not require an art portfolio for admission into any of our programs.
 We support the philosophy that a studio art program should be open to all interested students at DePaul in recognition that when a student is ready to engage in art-making that our doors will be open.
 We encourage our students to participate in our established internship program woven within the city of Chicago, and we additionally support student options of extended artistic study and/or expanded career possibilities by selecting second/majors and/or minors in related areas of study such as: Anthropology, Communication and Media, Public Relations and Advertising, History of Art and Architecture, Sociology, Environmental Studies, Modern Languages, Illustration, Creative Writing and Poetry, Theatre Studies (for non-Theatre School students), Graphic Design, Art-Related Service Learning, Animation, Psychology (which can lead to graduate study in Art Therapy), Game Design, Digital Cinema, Marketing (for non-business students), and Secondary Education in Visual Arts.

 Students can take advantage of the small class sizes and personalized instruction from studio faculty.
-Among area universities, the department now boasts two of the finest computer graphics laboratories dedicated solely to media art and fine art.
+Among area universities, the school now boasts two of the finest computer graphics laboratories dedicated solely to media art and fine art.
 Our facility features a darkroom, two computer graphics laboratories, wood and metal working shops, and separate studios for sculpture, printmaking, design, painting and drawing.